 Creating meaningful conversations with pre-schoolers can be made easy by means of open-ended questioning.
 Open-ended questions dissuade one-word answers such as yes or no and are also a wonderful way through which a child is able to provide more detailed responses using their curiosity, reasoning skills, and creativity.
 The open-ended questioning technique also encourages a child to stimulate their thinking and develop their language skills.
 Such questions will enable a child to focus and make meaning of his/her experiences, see possibilities, and encourage the child to use words to describe and relate their experiences.

 Benefits of open-ended questioning

-When an adult engages a child in conversation using open-ended questions, it shows that you are genuinely interested about what they are doing.
+When an adult engages a child in a conversation using open-ended questions, it shows that you are genuinely interested in what they are doing.
 An open-ended question encourages a child to:

 Now you may ask: "How to ask open-ended questions?"

 First, let’s talk about closed-ended questioning.
 Opinions, thoughts, ideas are not developed in closed-ended questioning.
 For example, the question, "What is the colour of this crayon?" will allow the child to provide a one-word answer, with only one correct answer.
 This often leads to disassociation and disengagement and does not encourage further thinking.
 For a child to feel that his or her opinions, ideas, thoughts and feelings matter, open-ended questions are preferred over close-ended ones.
 As parents, we generally ask our children lots of questions, about their activities and everyday encounters.
 Further using open-ended questions can help a child to develop thinking skills as they begin to consider how they approach, plan, carry and extend their own ideas.
 These ideas and concepts will strengthen the child’s positive self-esteem, and, self-image as well as strengthen your relationship with your child.
 Some examples of open-ended questions:

 - Tell me about what you’re doing?

 - How do you think it could work?